bitcoin-tools/nodebuilder/docs/usetor.md

 These docs are a beginner-friendly version of the [Tor documentation from Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).
 If you are technical, please read and follow those docs instead.

-At this time, your distro must use the `apt` Package manager.
+At this time, your Linux distribution must use the `apt` Package manager.

 ## apt Package Manager (Ubuntu, Debian, etc.)